 You’ll be glad to know that you don’t have to be a financial wiz to understand your money and set yourself up for success.
 Financial planning doesn’t have to take a long time or be complex.
-Although it may seem boring, you just have to hunker down and do it into order to make smart moves and create a financially secure life.
+Although it may seem tedious, you have to hunker down and do it to make wise moves and create a financially secure life.

-One of the best ways to turbo charge your financial life is to spend 30 minutes right now creating a simple financial plan.
+One of the best ways to turbocharge your financial life is to spend 30 minutes creating a simple financial plan.
 Chapter 2 of my book, Money Girl’s Smart Moves to Grow Rich, called “Creating a Financial Plan,” tells you everything you need to know.
 So be sure to read the entire chapter at least one time.

 But I’ll give you the highlights of financial planning here.
-You’ll learn how to approach it in 3 basic steps—plus, get terrific resources that make it easy to put your plan into action.
+You’ll learn how to approach it in three basic steps—plus, get terrific resources that make it easy to implement your plan.

-In order to know where to go, you have to know where you are right now.
-The best way to understand your current financial situation is to get a bird’s-eye view of it using a tool called a Personal Financial Statement (PFS).
+To know where to go, you must know where you are now.
+The best way to understand your current financial situation is to get a bird’s-eye view of it using a personal financial statement (PFS) tool.

 The purpose of your PFS is to calculate your net worth—so you may also see it called a net worth statement or summary.
 Net worth is a simple formula that equals your assets (what you own) minus your liabilities (what you owe).

-Your personal net worth is important because it reveals the true value of your financial resources (or lack of them) at a given point in time.
+Your net worth is significant because it reveals the actual value of your financial resources (or lack thereof) at a given time.
 Your goal should be to increase your net worth by increasing your assets, such as savings or investments, and shrinking your liabilities, such as credit card debt and loans.

 If you’re wondering what your net worth should be, here’s a rough guideline: